 Water is essential for life.
 There’s no denying that.
 Water is so important that we die from dehydration far sooner than we do from not getting enough food.
+But is Smart Water good for you?

-Is this true though?
-What about Smart Water?
-Is Smart Water good for you?
-Even more importantly, is it better than drinking water straight from the tap or via your water filter?
+Even more importantly, is drinking Smart Water better than drinking water straight from the tap or via your water filter?
 After all, you don’t want to be constantly buying bottled water if it doesn’t help you at all.

 Smart Water does seem like it could be helpful, especially if you choose one of the electrolyte-containing products.
-Still, is the water really that powerful?

 To find out, we’re going to take a deep dive into the original Smart Water product, followed by their other offerings, including flavor-infused, antioxidant, and alkaline water.

-Is Smart Water Good For Your Health?
+Is Smart Water Good For You?

-- Smart Water+
+- What Is Smart Water?

-- Smart Water Alkaline
+- Why Talk About Smart Water And Health?

-- Smart Water Antioxidant
+- The Good Features Of Smart Water

-- Is Smart Water Worth The Price?
+- Where Smart Water Fails

-- Smart Water Versus Vitamin Water
+- Types of Smart Water

 - Final Thoughts